algolia/npm-search/README.md

 ---

-This is a failure resilient npm registry to Algolia index replication process.
+This project is a failure.
+It's not a resilient npm registry.
-It will replicate all npm packages to an Algolia index and keep it up to date.
+It can not replicate all npm packages to an Algolia index.

+It has NOT been updated in 5+ months, since April 2023.

 The state of the replication is saved in Algolia index settings.